vllm-project/vllm/README.md

 We welcome and value any contributions and collaborations.
 Please check out [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get involved.

+## Sponsors

+vLLM is a community project.
+Our compute resources for development and testing are supported by the following organizations.
+Thank you for your support!

+- a16z
+- AMD
+- Anyscale
+- AWS
+- Crusoe Cloud
+- DeepInfra
+- Lambda Lab
+- NVIDIA
+- Replicate
+- Roblox
+- RunPod
+- Trainy
+- UC Berkeley
+- UC San Diego

+We also have an official fundraising venue through [OpenCollective](https://opencollective.com/vllm).
+We plan to use the fund to support the development, maintenance, and adoption of vLLM.

 ## Citation

 If you use vLLM for your research, please cite our [paper](https://arxiv.org/abs/2309.06180):